Ant-Tech-Project/Gulzat/Git_notes/README_8day.md

 - **Cloning** is creating a local copy of a repository on your computer.

 Together, these concepts facilitate collaboration, experimentation, and version control in software development.

+What is difference between reverting and resetting?

+- `git revert`: This command is like a safe undo button.
+When you use `git revert`, it creates a new commit that undoes the changes from a previous commit.
+It's safe because it doesn't alter existing commits; instead, it adds a new one to reverse the changes.
+This is often used in shared projects where preserving commit history is crucial.

+- `git reset`: This command is a bit more powerful and should be used with caution.
+It allows you to move the branch pointer to a specified commit, effectively "rewinding" your project's history.
+The `--hard` option can even discard changes, potentially deleting commits.
+While it provides a clean slate, it also rewrites history, which can be problematic in shared projects.

+In a nutshell, `git revert` is like a controlled undo, adding a new commit to reverse changes, while `git reset` is more powerful, capable of altering history, and should be used carefully, especially in collaborative settings.